Distance Restricted Manipulation in Voting: Results

-\begin{proof} Let $(\AA,\PP,c,(\delta_i)_{i\in[n]},\el=1)$ be an arbitrary instance of \SM for the maximin voting rule.
-On a high level, our algorithm for the maximin voting rule is similar to our algorithm for scoring rules: we put $c$ at the first position of the manipulator's vote in the first iteration, and then iteratively, in the $t$-th iteration, if $\AA_{t-1}$ is the set of alternatives within the first $t-1$ positions, we place an alternative $a\in\AA\setminus\AA_{t-1}$ if it is safe; that is, given the partial preference of the manipulator constructed so far, placing the alternative $a$ at the $t$-th position does not make the maximin score of $a$ become more than the maximin score of the alternative $c$ for any $n$-voters preference profile \QQ where the Kendall Tau distance between the $i$-th preferences of \PP and \QQ is not more than $\delta_i$.
+\begin{proof} Let $(\AA,\PP,c,(\delta_i)_{i\in[n]},\el=1)$ be an arbitrary instance of \DRSM for the maximin voting rule.
+On a high level, our algorithm for the maximin voting rule is similar to our algorithm for scoring rules: we put $c$ at the first position of the manipulator's vote in the first iteration, and then iteratively, in the $t$-th iteration, if $\AA_{t-1}$ is the set of alternatives within the first $t-1$ positions, we place an alternative $a\in\AA\setminus\AA_{t-1}$ if it is safe to do so; that is, given the partial preference of the manipulator constructed so far, placing the alternative $a$ at the $t$-th position does not make the maximin score of $a$ become more than the maximin score of the alternative $c$ for any $n$-voters preference profile \QQ where the Kendall Tau distance between the $i$-th preferences of \PP and \QQ is not more than $\delta_i$.
 The only thing that changes here from the algorithm in \Cref{thm:sc} is the algorithm for checking safety which we explain below.

-We begin with assuming that the given alternative $a$ cannot be placed safely at $t$-th position given the alternatives at the first $t-1$ positions; that is there exists an $n$-voters preference profile \QQ with properties stated above.
+To introduce an algorithm for checking safety, we begin by assuming that the given alternative $a$ cannot be placed safely at the $t$-th position given the alternatives at the first $t-1$ positions; that is, there exists an $n$-voters preference profile \QQ with the properties stated above so that $a$'s maximin score is higher than that of $c$.
 We first guess an alternative $b\in\AA\setminus\{c\}$ (the alternative $b$ can be the alternative $a$ itself) such that the maximin score of $c$ in \QQ is $\DD_\QQ(c,b)$.
 From the given preference profile $\PP=(\suc_i)_{i\in[n]}$, we construct another preference profile $\QQ^a_b=(\suc_i^\pr)_{i\in[n]}$ so that (i) the Kendall Tau distance between the $i$-th preferences of \PP and $\QQ^a_b$ is not more than $\delta_i$, and (ii) the difference between the maximin score of $a$ and $c$ is the maximum possible (the maximin score of $a$ being higher).
 For an $i\in[n]$, the preference $\suc_i$ can be one of the following types: